mars1980/ind-study/README.md

 ####Final Project
 Using the spatial practice you've developed on a weekly basis, critically examine and intervene upon  a space, whether public, private, virtual, or someplace in between.
 The final project will be broken down into the following components:

-1. **Statement of Inquiry** - what you are interested in thematically, technically, and want to accomplish in terms of developing a a project that utilizes a spatial practice?
+1. **Statement of Inquiry** -  Write a blog post outlining what you are interested in exploring for your final project.
+Think about place, methodology, and sociopolitical agendas.
+What are the questions you are interested in addressing?
+How does spatial practice enable you to tackle those questions?
+What's your trajectory?
+What do you want to spend the next 10 weeks exploring?
 2. **Research** -  What's been done, What are the tools, What is the 'data set' you'll be working with?
-3.  **Proposal** - Outlining project including what the work will look like, investigate, and where it will live.
-Also will include a production schedlue outlining timelines and project milestones.
+3.  **Proposal** - Write a blog post outlining your final project proposal.
+We'll meet this week to discuss each other's proposals.
+Include the following information:
+  1. Description of Work
+  2. Timeline and Production Schedule
+  3. Central question or questions posed by the work
 4.  **In Progress Meeting** - group in progress crit
 5.  **Final Project Critiques** - Presentation of Final Project